Immigrants’ Rights Project

 - Attention to detail, outstanding organizational skills, ability to handle multiple tasks and prioritize effectively;

-- Collaborative approach that welcomes and incorporates feedback to enhance services for clients;
+- Collaborative approach that welcomes and incorporates feedback;

-- Driver’s license and access to a car required, and ability/willingness to accompany clients to appointments throughout Los Angeles and surrounding counties;
+- Driver’s license and access to reliable transportation is required, and ability/willingness to accompany clients to appointments throughout Los Angeles and surrounding counties;

 - Commitment to immigrants’ rights and the mission of Public Counsel.